-Radiation can cause unpleasant side effects, such as nausea, sore throat or mild skin burning, or long-term problems, such as infertility or second cancers.
+Standard X-ray radiation can cause unpleasant side effects, such as nausea, sore throat or mild skin burning, or long-term problems, such as infertility or tumors caused by the treatment..
 Radiation also can affect the way a child develops.
 For children with some types of brain tumors,

 Researchers are looking for ways to give it in smaller doses while still killing the cells that pose a threat.
 They are also looking for ways to delay the use of radiation in young children, especially those younger than 3 years old.
 For example, they may give chemotherapy first or limit the amount of radiation they give.

-Our patients receive radiation through our partner UW Medicine.
+Our patients currently receive radiation at our partner institution,

 New Treatments for Brain Tumors

 Children's belongs to the Pediatric Brain Tumor Consortium and the Children's Oncology Group.

 Through these groups, we take part in research of new medicines and other treatments, new methods to deliver treatment and new ways to use radiation for children with brain tumors.